 WebRTC works in any modern browser, including mobile versions, has a minimal delay, does not labour the CPU with transcoding, and supports audio.
 Sounds almost too good to be true, doesn’t it?
-Thanks to an old Xiaomi Dafang camera I have lying around, I can unequivocally confirm that it is exactly what it promises to be.
+Thanks to an old Xiaomi Dafang camera I have lying around, I can unequivocally confirm that it is precisely what it promises to be.

 How to install WebRTC Camera in Home Assistant